 First, you have to decide what is important to you as a gardener.
 Ask questions.

 - Do you only want organic selections?

-- Seeds that are part of the national seedbank?
+- Do you want seeds that are part of the national seedbank?

-- A company that gives back to community and global concerns?
+- Do you want a company that gives back to community and global concerns?

 - Is price your main concern?

 Many questions go into the decision regarding what company to use as your seed and plant catalog connection.
 References from publications you trust, veteran gardeners, and even the local master gardener’s organization can clear up which companies are reputable and which are “seedy.”

 Understanding a Seed Catalog

 Now that you know which nurseries and seed suppliers you want to work with, you must decide on the types and varieties of plants you require.
 A primary concern is the United States Department of Agriculture zone in which you garden.
 This knowledge ensures that you choose plants that will thrive in your climate and that are hardy.
 Hardy refers to the maximum cold temperature the plant can withstand.

 Next, you should see which varieties of plants do best in your zone.
 Just because a tomato is hardy in your zone if planted at the right time of year doesn’t mean it will produce well.
 There are cultivars that are designed for wetter areas, drought prone zones, or difficult soils.